lnilya/sammie/README.md

 - Eel / Bottle for websocket communication
 - PyInstaller for creating executables

+Tested on NPM 18.0 and Python 3.11

+## Advantages of Sammie

+- Hot Reloading with React while you develop
+- Python debugging while you develop
+- Passing of images from python to JS, through a temp folder (which is a bit tricky and always left out of JS-Python tutorials)
+- Bundling as an executable for Windows and Mac OS

+Essentially it is a simple way to get started on a project that requires a modern UI for a python algorithm.

 # Setting up Develompent Environment

 It is much easier to use an IDE like pycharm, hence it will do most installation steps for you.